ClementPeter/See_9ja_Mobile/README.md

 ## 💻 Description

--  See9ja app Mobile Application to showcase a simple,stylish and efficient way in providing solution to the tourism and travel ecosystem in Nigeira
+-  See9ja Mobile Application to showcase a simple,stylish and efficient way in providing solution to the tourism and travel ecosystem in Nigeira

 ## 💻 Codebase Description